Zoey, Thankful for Thanksgiving

 Erin panicked.
 Over the past year, Zoey has been battling liver problems which have been improving with medication.
 But Erin was very concerned that Zoey's liver condition would make any surgery very dangerous.
 She insisted that they run her liver numbers and do a bile acid test before she would agree to surgery.
 They told her that her only options were surgery or doing nothing.
 No one had ever mentioned bracing.

 That's why it is so important to have friends.
-One of Erin's friends had heard of Hero and suggested that bracing could be the answer for Zoey's injury.
-After talking to Crystal from the Hero team, Erin decided that this was the right decision, regardless of the results of the tests.
+One of Erin's friends had heard of Hero Braces and suggested that bracing could be the answer for Zoey's injury.
+After talking to Crystal from the Hero Team, Erin decided that this was the right decision, regardless of the results of the tests.

 Sure enough, the bile acid test results were not good, and the vet recommended treating the liver before any more talk of surgery on Zoey's CCL.
 Erin was concerned about Zoey's other leg and worried that the 90 lb. dog would injure her other knee by having all of her weight only on one rear leg.